fabriziogiordano/policy/dmca-policy.md

 Vimeo's Copyright Agent
 -----------------------

-You may send a DMCA notice, a DMCA counter-notification, or any inquiries concerning intellectual property to VIMEOâ&#128;&#153;s Copyright Agent:
+In addition to the webforms we provide, you may send a DMCA notice, a DMCA counter-notification, or any inquiries concerning intellectual property to VIMEOâ&#128;&#153;s Copyright Agent:

 > **Vimeo, LLC**
 >  555 West 18th Street